Efficiency at work is essential for any business.

 These types of tasks, you need to schedule in your planner.

 Here, you need to delegate the tasks to other people.

 All tasks that are in this column, just eliminate!

-Here are the top 3 tools to increase your productivity and efficiency at work: the Eisenhower matrix, Pareto principle, and Pomodoro technique.
+Here are the top 3 tools to increase your productivity and efficiency at work: the Eisenhower matrix, the Pareto principle, and the Pomodoro technique.